 My lentils took a full 45 minutes (at sea level) to cook.
 I started the lentils first and then prepared the eggs while the lentils bubbled, which I think was a better sequence than suggested.
 I was worried about the eggs getting cold in their bowl of warm water, but they were fine: delicious even though they were not hot.
 The timing of the eggs was perfect, too.
 The egg whites were tender and jiggly, and the yolks were beautifully runny.
 The challenge was peeling them without breaking or ripping the egg white.
 I successfully peeled without breaking just three of my four eggs.
 And it was stressful!
 Perhaps next time I will experiment with 7 minutes to see if that makes peeling easier.

 Overall, a delicious, very well-conceived bowl of dinner.
 Lentils with this much appeal deserve to appear on the table much more often! —Shortrib

-- 3 bacon slices, thinly sliced
+bacon slices, thinly sliced

-- If using eggs, fill a medium pot with 1/2 inch of water and bring to a boil.
-Gently add eggs, cover and steam at a gentle simmer for 6 1/2 minutes.
+If using eggs, fill a medium pot with 1/2 inch of water and bring to a boil.
+Gently add the eggs, cover and steam at a gentle simmer for 6 1/2 minutes.
 Have ice water ready.
 When done, place eggs in ice water, empty pot and return to medium heat.
 Peel the eggs and keep them in a bowl of warm water.

-- Brown bacon and remove to a bowl with all but 1T fat.
-If you wish, you can brown broccoli florets in fat briefly, then set aside (I really love a toasted broccoli).
+Brown bacon and remove to a bowl with all but 1 tablespoon of the bacon fat.
+If you wish, you can brown the broccoli florets in fat briefly, then set aside (I really love toasted broccoli).
 If not, you can add the broccoli in at the end.
-Pour a touch more fat from the bacon into the pot to cook the carrots and shallot until beginning to soften.
-Add garlic and cook for another minute.
+Pour a touch more fat from the bacon into the pot to cook the carrots and shallot until they begin to soften.
+Add the garlic and cook for another minute.

 Season to taste with salt and pepper.
 Dish up a hearty scoop of lentils and top with an egg.
 Serve with some fabulous buttered toast.